wkvasnikoff/BingAds-docs/BingAds/scripts/reference/ExpandedTextAd.md

 Boolean|Boolean value that determines if this ad is enabled.

 ## <a name="ispaused"></a>isPaused
-Returns a Boolean value that determines if this ad is paused.
+Returns a Boolean value that indicates if this ad is paused.

 ### Returns:
 |Type|Description|